egraphs-good/egglog-demo/README.md

 This ensures the demo always uses the latest official and experimental egglog examples.
 If you want to add or update examples, edit them in the upstream repos and re-run the above command.

+Every night the site is rebuilt on Github Actions and the examples are pulled in.

 ## License

 This project is licensed under the MIT License.